 Maple Logistics Solutions has a long history of environmental stewardship.
 Our commitment to environmental conservation is as paramount to our business as is our commitment to our customers.We pride ourselves on providing fulfillment and distribution services which include the implementation of safe and responsible processes that protect the environment, benefit our employees, and provide for the effective operation of our business.
-Through the years, we have been incorporating eco-friendly procedures in our operations because they simply made sense.
+Through the years, we have been incorporating eco-friendly procedures in our operations because they simply make sense.
 We have been reducing, reusing, and recycling as a means to minimize our environmental impact since our inception and annual performance goals requiring reductions in material waste began in the early 1990s creating a potent catalyst for many innovative and practical solutions to make sure we’re doing our part when it comes to environmental conservation.
 Operating our business in a responsible, safe, and efficient manner has been part of our strategy and culture for many years and we intend to continue improving our efforts as sustainability goals evolve and change with time.
 New initiatives are often implemented to stay ahead of the curve with sustainability practices.
 These implemented practices range from simple sustainability to important systemic programs, such as our Print on Demand Program.

 Recycling is practiced by our employees on a daily basis.
 We have been active in choosing materials that have the least environmental impact and are easily recyclable such as adhesives, inks and oils that are sent out for energy reclamation.
 This also includes glass, plastics, and aluminum along with other commodities, leaving very little for the final waste stream.
 Within our facilities, the vast majority of our communications are electronic, reducing the need for immense paper waste but the paper that is used is recycled.
 Nearly ten million pounds of paper has been sent out for recycling in the last two years.
 Our employees are trained and share in our vision.
 Waste paper, DVDs, corrugated, glass, plastic, aluminum, and electronics are among the commodities we recycle to minimize our waste stream.
 Our entire supply chain, which also includes our vendors and customers, also share in our vision.